syntasso/workshop/enhancing-a-promise/README.md

 <hr>
 <br>

-## Enhancing the sample Postgres Promise
+## Enhancing an off-the-shelf Postgres Promise

 Table of Contents
 =================